JavaScript is required

 So if immersion is essential, why not just skip grammar entirely?
 Well, pure immersion has some real problems.

-First, it's incredibly slow at the beginning.
+1. First, it's incredibly slow at the beginning.
 When you're a complete beginner and you try to watch a show in a new language, you understand basically nothing.
 You can't pick up patterns if everything is just noise.
 Some people have the patience to push through this phase, but most learners get frustrated and quit.

-Second, you'll likely develop some incorrect patterns without guidance.
+2. Second, you'll likely develop some incorrect patterns without guidance.
 Kids learning their native language make tons of mistakes that get corrected by parents and teachers over many years.
 As an adult learner doing immersion alone, you might reinforce incorrect grammar for months before realizing your mistake.

-Third, pure immersion doesn't give you a systematic way to fill gaps in your knowledge.
+3. Third, pure immersion doesn't give you a systematic way to fill gaps in your knowledge.
 You might never encounter certain grammar structures in the content you consume.
 Or you might see them but not understand what's happening without someone explaining the pattern.

-There's also the practical issue that true immersion requires massive amounts of time.
+4. There's also the practical issue that true immersion requires massive amounts of time.
 Kids learning their native language are immersed for thousands of hours before they become fluent.
 Most adult learners don't have 8 hours a day to dedicate to watching shows and reading books in their target language.

-What actually works for most language learners
+What works for most language learners

 Here's my honest take after years of learning languages and watching what works for other people.
 The most effective approach uses both grammar and immersion, but the ratio changes as you progress.

-At the beginner level, some grammar study is really helpful.
+1. At the beginner level, some grammar study is really helpful.
 Spend maybe 20-30% of your time learning basic structures and rules.
-Understand how sentences work, learn common verb conjugations, get familiar with basic patterns.
+Understand how sentences work, learn common verb conjugations, and get familiar with basic patterns.
 This gives you a foundation to build on.

-But even as a beginner, spend most of your time (70-80%) with comprehensible input.
+2. But even as a beginner, spend most of your time (70-80%) with comprehensible input.
 This means content that's slightly above your current level but still mostly understandable.
 Not pure immersion in native content, which will be too hard.
 Use beginner resources, graded readers, shows with subtitles in your native language at first.

-Advanced learners barely need explicit grammar study.
+4. Advanced learners barely need explicit grammar study.
 Maybe 5% looking up specific advanced structures, 95% immersion.
 At this stage, you're refining your skills and expanding vocabulary, not learning fundamental patterns.

-Making immersion actually work
+Making immersion work for your fluency

 If you want to use immersion effectively, you need to be strategic about it.
 Just putting on a show in your target language and zoning out doesn't do much.